Sadiq Khan: Crime and policing

 In an interview with LBC, Khan accepted responsibility for rising crime in London as the Police and Crime Commissioner for the city, but blamed budgetary cuts by the UK Conservative Government.
 Khan stated that knife crime is "rising at an unacceptably high rate" across London, England, and Wales, and that it is "clearly a national problem that requires national solutions."
 Following the 2019 London Bridge stabbing Khan stated, "You can't disaggregate terrorism and security from cuts made to resources of the police, of probation, the tools that judges have … The key thing is we need to support the police and security service. (...)
 The point I am making is we can be safer, with more police and more resources."
+Since October 2023, the Met Police has made hundreds of arrests in connection with pro-Palestinian protests in London, including in relation to suspected hate crimes and offences involving support for proscribed organisations.
+The Met Police recorded more than 500 antisemitic incidents between October and November 2023.
+On 16 March 2024, Khan announced £875,000 for grassroots projects addressing hate, intolerance, extremism, radicalisation and terrorism.

+Following the 2024 UK riots, Khan criticised the Online Safety Act 2023 as "not fit for purpose" and called for it to be strengthened.

+In May 2026, Khan blocked a proposed £50 million, two-year contract between the Metropolitan Police and Palantir.
+The Mayor's Office for Policing and Crime cited concerns over the procurement process and value for money, while a briefing from Khan’s team raised “concerns about using public money to support firms who act contrary to London’s values”.
+Palantir subsequently launched a High Court challenge, arguing that its values and ethics had been unlawfully taken into account.
+Met Commissioner Sir Mark Rowley warned that blocking the deal could put around 500 planned staff reductions at risk and lead to cuts affecting up to 700 frontline posts.
+Khan’s emails and other communications are also being searched as part of the proceedings.

+In May 2026, while Sadiq Khan was Mayor of London, the Met Police established a 100-officer Community Protection Team following a series of arson attacks targeting Jewish sites and a double stabbing in Golders Green that was being treated as terrorism-related.
+The Community Protection team combined neighbourhood policing, specialist protection and counter-terrorism capabilities.
+It initially focused on protecting Jewish communities across London amid heightened concerns over antisemitism, while the Met Police said the model could also be used to support other communities facing increased hate-crime risks.

 Email abuse

 In February 2025, a man was jailed for 28 weeks and made subject to a restraining order after pleading guilty to sending malicious emails to Khan, Jess Phillips, and a senior officer in the Metropolitan police.